Coinbase Review 2026

 Coinbase charges 0.40-0.60% per trade versus the 0.10% industry average because running the most regulated exchange in crypto is expensive.
 They hold individual money transmitter licenses in all 50 US states, each requiring its own application and ongoing compliance costs.
 They employ 3,500+ people, many of them in security and legal roles.
 They pay for annual SOC 2 Type II audits by Deloitte, SEC filing compliance as a public company, and $320 million in insurance premiums.
 You are essentially paying for security and peace of mind, not trading technology.
 If the fees bother you, the simplest fix is switching from the basic app to Coinbase Advanced, which is free and cuts your fees by 80% or more.
 Or subscribe to Coinbase One for $29.99 per month, which removes all trading fees and adds priority phone support.

 They use the same account, same wallet, same login.
 The difference is purely the interface and the pricing.
 The simple Coinbase app gives you one-click buying with a clean, minimal design, but it hides a 0.50% spread markup plus flat fees that can push your total cost to 3-4% on small purchases.
 Coinbase Advanced (which replaced the old Coinbase Pro) shows you the full order book, lets you place limit orders, stop orders, and use TradingView charts, with fees of 0.40% maker and 0.60% taker and zero spread.
-When I bought $500 of Bitcoin on the simple app, it cost me $18 in total fees.
-The same buy on Advanced cost about $3.
+A $500 BTC buy on the simple app commonly costs roughly $18 in total fees, versus about $3 on Advanced.
 Switching between them is free and takes one tap.
 There is no reason to use the simple app once you are comfortable placing a limit order.

 Your cash is safe.
 Your crypto might not be.
 Here is the split: USD deposits up to $250,000 are FDIC insured through partner banks like Metropolitan Commercial Bank and Cross River Bank.
 That money is protected exactly like a regular bank account, even if Coinbase goes under.
 But your crypto is a different story.
 Coinbase disclosed in their SEC filings that cryptocurrency holdings could be treated as "general unsecured claims" in a bankruptcy, meaning you would be in line behind secured creditors and might not get everything back.
 This is the same risk you face on any centralized exchange.
 It is exactly why FTX users lost billions.
 My recommendation: keep only the crypto you are actively trading on Coinbase.
 Move everything else to a personal hardware wallet like a Ledger Nano X or Trezor.